-|When changing dosage form from glass to plastic, container-content interaction is the main concern.
-These Non-Interactive (NI) materials minimize both leachables and sorption, offering a glass-like performance when it comes to preserve the intended potency of drugs.||
+|When changing the primary packaging of a product from glass to plastic, container-content interaction is the main concern.
+The choice of a container which includes a Non-Interactive (NI) film minimizes both potential extractables and sorption effects, thus offering a "glass-like" performance when it comes to preserve the intended potency of drugs.||

 Certain applications with highly diluted active ingredients, such as large volume parenterals, are prime candidates.